Impulse-control disorder: Pyromania

 Pyromania is characterized by impulsive and repetitive urges to deliberately start fires.

 Because of its nature, the number of studies performed for fire-setting are understandably limited.
 However, studies done on children and adolescents with pyromania have reported its prevalence to be between 2.4 and 3.5% in the United States.
 It has also been observed that the incidence of fire-setting is more common in juvenile and teenage boys than girls of the same age.

 Intermittent explosive disorder

 Intermittent explosive disorder or IED is a clinical condition of experiencing recurrent aggressive episodes that are out of proportion of any given stressor.
-Earlier studies reported a prevalence rate between 1–2% in a clinical setting, however a study done by Coccaro and colleagues in 2004 had reported about 11.1% lifetime prevalence and 3.2% one month prevalence in a sample of a moderate number of individuals (n=253).
+Earlier studies reported a prevalence rate between 1–2% in a clinical setting, but a study done by Coccaro and colleagues in 2004 had reported about 11.1% lifetime prevalence and 3.2% one month prevalence in a sample of a moderate number of individuals (n=253).
 Based on the study, Coccaro and colleagues estimated the prevalence of IED in 1.4 million individuals in the US and 10 million with lifetime IED.